 The Theranos emblem from that period bore a striking resemblance to the classic medical symbol.
 This was done intentionally to emphasize the company’s connection to healthcare.
 The logo featured the image of a caduceus, a symbol of medicine, specifically the staff of Asclepius, encircled by a single snake.
 In this case, however, the staff was replaced by the stem of the capital letter “T,” the first glyph in the brand name, which is derived from two words:

-Notably, the snake in the logo is shown climbing upward, making the emblem resemble the traditional symbolism of the World Health Organization (WHO).
+Notably, the snake in the logo is shown climbing upward, giving the emblem a resemblance to the traditional symbolism of the World Health Organization (WHO).
 The snake has long symbolized the medical profession, with four key reasons for its use.
 The first is associated with Asclepius, who, according to ancient legend, went to heal the emperor’s sick son.
-The second is linked to Moses, who healed people using a bronze serpent on a pole.
+The second is linked to Moses, who healed people by showing them a bronze serpent on a pole.

 The third and fourth reasons for using the snake in medicine are more utilitarian.
 The snake is considered a symbol of longevity and regeneration, as it periodically sheds its skin.
-Snakes quickly transition from a lethargic state to an active phase, associated with rapid recovery and restoring strength.
+Snakes quickly transition from a lethargic state to an active phase, associated with rapid recovery and the restoration of strength.

 The Theranos logo features a single snake, much like the WHO emblem.
-The snake is directed upward toward the horizontal bar of the “T.” The font was carefully selected to convey the narrow curves of the reptile.
-To achieve this, the letters have an additional outline around their perimeter: the thin line surrounding them resembles the elongated body of a snake.
+The snake is directed upward toward the horizontal bar of the “T.” The font was carefully selected to convey the reptile’s narrow curves.
+To achieve this, the letters have an additional outline around their perimeter: the thin line surrounding them resembles a snake’s elongated body.

 Almost all the glyphs (except the first) are in lowercase.
-They have smooth contours, soft curves, and gentle bends, which directly evoke the image of a slithering snake or its tracks on the ground.
+They have smooth contours, soft curves, and gentle bends that evoke the image of a slithering snake or its tracks on the ground.
 Two letters particularly resemble this creature:

 The logo’s color also reflects the snake imagery, as various shades of green are the natural hues of many snakes.
 Moreover, green symbolizes growth, nature, natural processes, and the transition to the next stage of development.
 The pastel palette indicates the non-aggressive nature of the methods used.
 It calms the nervous system, reduces anxiety, and instills a sense of tranquility.